Book Review of

 The problem with most Christian or clean romance is that it is cheesy, over the top sappy, and very predictable.
 This book is a bit cheesy and predictable, but it was also fun to read.

-I thought most of the challenges they face in the book are real challenges that could have been faced at the time the book is set, which is in the 1920’s.
-Many books like this are unrealistic, but this one had a pretty realistic story line.
+I thought most of the challenges they face in the book are real challenges that could have been faced at the time the book is set, in the 1920s.
+Many books like this are unrealistic, but this one had a pretty realistic storyline.